 The importance of top talent

 Now let’s turn to the most important decisions that affect the success of a sales force.
 A company’s success is directly related to the hiring decisions made on key sales leaders, managers, and sales reps.
 Although everyone will agree that this observation is obvious, many companies fail to set themselves up for success in attracting and hiring top talent.
-We previously outlined in Part 1 of this series the changing market environment and resulting impact on buyer behavior.
+The changing market environment has impacted buyer behavior and the sales function:

 These market forces place a new demand on the skills and capabilities needed by today’s sales professional and their leaders.
 No longer can core sales capabilities only focus on relationship building and describing product functions and features.
 Sales professionals, including sales leadership, need to understand the business model of their customer, be aware of industry pain points, have up-to-date knowledge of a customer’s financial performance and its GTM strategy, and be able to translate into the customer’s business language how the products and services they are selling drive value-added solutions.
 The ability to describe solutions and approach a customer from a consultative selling perspective is the “price of admission” to start a conversation with a prospect or existing customer.
 Additionally, they need to understand how to influence all the buying centers in a customer.
 Using collaboration and social media platforms, internal constituencies inform themselves on competing solutions and share their preferences on prospective solutions.
 Internal influencers must be included in the selling efforts for a sales rep to be successful.